 A: Good question - and the best advice here is always read the small print.
 I know some website design companies have specific contracts restricting what the client can and cannot do once the site is live, especially the code ie who owns it, the right to reproduce it, the right to create "derivative works" from it and so on.
 This is not how ED works, we hand over everything to the client, you will have complete ownership and control over everything; that's the design, code, images, copy, domain, and hosting.

 Q: What happens once my website is published?

 So, there you have it!
-I hope this helps explain some of the most common concerns businesses come to us with.
-And in-turn help you make a better, educated decision when looking for a new website design company to work with.
+I hope this helps explain some of the most common concerns businesses have.
+And in-turn helps you, the business owner, make a better and educated decision when looking for a new website design company to work with.

 Do feel free to contact ED we’re happy to guide you through any concerns re your next website design project.